nettitude/binja-fix-stomped-imports/README.md

 Recover the imports from a stomped PE header by pasting in an IAT dump from dynamic analysis.

+Simply copy the IAT during dynamic analysis using e.g. x64dbg and paste it into the plugin dialog.

 See the blog post for more details: https://labs.nettitude.com/blog/binary-ninja-plugin-fix-stomped-imports

 ## Minimum Version